TheSquidNextDoor/Stellar-Sortie/README.txt

   I ripped the music and sounds from Star Command, the game that inspired this one.
   You can play Star Command @ https://scratch.mit.edu/projects/54013618/ Please note that Star Command is 5 years old now.
+  All artwork is owned and drawn by me.

   Please enjoy...

   STELLAR SORTIE!
 (But like imagine it in large ASCII text.)

 Section 2: Quickstart Guide